sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 ### Testing Locally

 Cloudflare Workers specific values in the `platform` property are emulated during dev and preview modes.
-Local [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) are created based on the configuration in your `wrangler.toml` file and are used to populate `platform.env` during development.
+Local [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) are created based on the configuration in your `wrangler.toml` file and are used to populate `platform.env` during development and preview.
+Use the adapter config [`platformProxy` option](#options-platformproxy) to change your preferences for the bindings.

 For testing the build, you should use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler) **version 3**.
 Once you have built your site, run `wrangler dev`.